 Group Presentation: Throughout the semester, small groups will give a brief 5-7 minute presentations on an aspect of university life.
 These presentations will help introduce the class to the and encourage "A Sense of Academic Culture," and "A Sense of Connectedness."
 Research will primarily focus on the Student Handbook, Academic Catalog, CU websites and interviews with students, faculty, and staff.
 Topics might include:

-- " History of Chowan

-- " Departments

-- " CU's Core Values

-- " Spiritual Life at Chowan
+- " History of Chowan " Schools - Departments - CU's Core Values Chowan's Mission " " Statement - Spiritual Life at Chowan " Clubs and Organizations " "

-- " Greek Life
+" Greek Life